erco77/1a2-pic/README-pic-chip-info.txt

        |                  \|/                   \|/                   \|/                  \|/                  \|/                  \|/
        |                   |                     |                     |                    |                    |                    |
        +-------------------o---------------------o---------------------o--------------------o--------------------o--------------------o

+    NOTE: For the latest version of the following code, see the actual source code used for programming CPU#1 in "1a2-pic-cpu1-REV-G-firmware.c.txt".
+The following was the initial code implementation, put here for record keeping of the initial plan, (which evolved over several revisions):

 typedef struct {
     // Inputs (debounced)